soneyahossain/hcc-gap-recommender/README.md

 Simply download and use the VirtualBox VM provided at `FIXME: final location`.
 It will have all relevant dependencies and environment variables already set up.
 The username is `icse2023`, and the password is `icse2023`.

 ### Setup on your own machine
 The artifact have been tested on both `Ubuntu 20` and `Ubuntu 22`.
-Again, we highly recommend using the `VirtualBox VM` to familiarize yourselves with the hcc framework.
+Again, we highly recommend using the `VirtualBox VM` to familiarize yourselves with the HCC framework.
 If installing on your own machine, we recommend starting with a clean machine.

-hcc framework requires the following software on your machine:
+HCC framework requires the following software on your machine:

 - `JDK 1.7` (https://www.oracle.com/java/technologies/javase/javase7-archive-downloads.html, https://docs.oracle.com/javase/7/docs/webnotes/install/linux/linux-jdk.html#install-64)
 - `JDK 1.8` (https://www.oracle.com/java/technologies/javase/javase8-archive-downloads.html)